House of Leaves: Reception

 A 2013 New York Times article featured a conversation between Stephen King and his son, Joe Hill, and made reference to the novel:

 Joe and Stephen were having another typical conversation: hashing out what novel could be considered the Moby-Dick of horror.
 'That one with all the footnotes, they argued – no, not that one, the other one: Mark Danielewski's House of Leaves.'

 Legacy

+Writing for Bloody Disgusting, critic Luis H.C. said that House of Leaves "redefined modern horror", citing its influence in the found footage film genre; even before publication the book was the subject of frequent online discussion, and likely served as a source of inspiration for Daniel Myrick and Eduardo Sánchez in their creation of The Blair Witch Project, which released a year prior to House of Leaves.
+Luis H.C. also cited the book's influence in films such as YellowBrickRoad, Grave Encounters and Skinamarink, online horror stories such as Ted the Caver and Dionaea House, collaborative online creepypastas such as the Backrooms, the SCP Foundation, and Slender Man, and video games such as Alan Wake and Control.
+He further wrote that concepts pioneered in the novel have become ubiquitous in 21st-century horror to the point that many works, such as the web series Backrooms by Kane Parsons and its A24 film adaptation, share many similarities with House of Leaves even if the creators may not have actually read the book itself.
+Other works cited as being indirectly influenced by the book include films like Monster House, You Should Have Left, and Dave Made a Maze.

 House of Leaves served as one of the prime inspirations for MyHouse.wad, a Doom II mod revolving around a house that is constantly shifting and changing in unsettling ways, making frequent use of impossible spaces.
-The map was released in March 2023.
-Critic Jacob Geller posited the book as an inspiration behind the video games Anatomy (2016) and Control (2019), citing its reimagining of an innocuous family home as an ancient, malicious entity.
+The mod was released in March 2023.
+Critic Jacob Geller posited the book as an inspiration behind the video games Anatomy and Control, citing its reimagining of an innocuous family home as an ancient, malicious entity.
+Critic Terry Mesnard noted that the 2020 horror film You Should Have Left seemingly took heavy inspiration from House of Leaves.